-Even in 1 Peter 2, Paul commands the saint, including slaves wives, under an unreasonable and harsh master, perhaps including their own husband, to submit assuming they cannot refuse or escape.
+Even in 1 Peter 2, Peter commands the saint, including slaves wives, under an unreasonable and harsh master, perhaps including their own husband, to submit assuming they cannot refuse or escape.
 If they can leave or escape, they may do so.
 The abused saint is not to revile and attack back.
 This much is true and holy.

 1 Peter 2:18-24 Servants, be submissive to your masters with all respect, not only to those who are good and gentle, but also to those who are unreasonable.
 For this finds favor, if for the sake of conscience toward God a person bears up under sorrows when suffering unjustly.
 For what credit is there if, when you sin and are harshly treated, you endure it with patience?
 But if when you do what is right and suffer for it you patiently endure it, this finds favor with God.